redrew89/paceyourself-re/README.md

 ﻿# Pace Yourself RE SKSE Rebuild 2.0.0

-A reimagined and expanded rework of Player Walks Indoors SE by TemplarSwift by redrew89
+A reimagined and expanded rework of Player Walks Indoors SE by TemplarSwift, rebuilt by redrew89

 ## Description